-Separate here and give Form W-4 to your employer.
-Keep the worksheet(s) for your records.
-Employee's With e's Withholding olding Allowance Certificate 1 OMB No. 1545-0074 ► Whether you're entitled to claim a certain number subject to review by the IRS.
-Your employer may be subject to review by the IRS.
-2022 1 1 Your first name and middle initial Last name 2 Your social security number Home address (number and street or rural route) 3 Single Ma arried Married, but withhold at higher Single rate.
+Form W-4 Employe e's Withholding g Allowance (Certificate OMB No. 1545-0074 Department of the Treasury Mhether you're entitled to claim a cer nber of allowances or exemption from withholding is by be required to send a copy of this form to the IRS.
+2023 1 Your first name and middle initial Last name 2 Your social security number Home address (number and street or rural route) 3 Single Ma Single Married Married, but withhold at higher Single rate.
 Note: If married filing separately, check "Married, but withhold at higher Single rate."
 City or town, state, and ZIP code 4 If your last name differs from that shown on your social security card, check here.
 You must call 800-772-1213 for a replacement card.
-5 Total number of allowances you're claiming (from the applicable worksheet on the following pages) .
-5 5 6 Additional amount, if any, you want withheld from each paycheck .
-6 \$ 7 I claim exemption from withholding for 2022, and I certify that I meet both of the following conditions for exemption. • Last year I had a right to a refund of all federal income tax withheld because I had no tax liability, and This year I expect a refund of all federal income tax withheld because I expect to have no tax liability.
+5 Total number of allowances you're claiming (from the applicable worksheet on the following pages) 6 Additional amount, if any, you want withheld from each paycheck 7 I claim exemption from withholding for 2023, and I certify that I meet both of the following conditions for exemption.
+Last year I had a right to a refund of all federal income tax withheld because I had no tax liability, and This year I expect a refund of all federal income tax withheld because I expect to have no tax liability.
 If you meet both conditions, write "Exempt" here Under penalties of perjury, I declare that I have examined this certificate and, to the best of my knowledge and belief, it is true, correct, and complete.
-Employee's signature (This form is not valid unless you sign it.) ▶ Date ▶ 8 Employer's name and address (Employer: Complete boxes 8 and 10 if sending to IRS and complete boxes 8, 9, and 10 if sending to State Directory of New Hires.)
-9 First date of employment Employer identification number (EIN)
+Employee's signature (This form is not valid unless you sign it.) ▶ Date ▶ 8 Employer's name and address (Employer: Complete boxes 8 and 10 if sending to boxes 8, 9, and 10 if sending to State Directory of New Hires.)
+IRS and complete 9 First date of employment ployer identification nber (EIN)